Norwegian transparency act statement

 2.5 Supply chain

 The company sources a wide range of products from suppliers around the world including related companies within the Kikkoman Group and third-party suppliers.
 The company sources a wide range of products and services from suppliers and business partners around the world including related companies within the Kikkoman Group and third-party suppliers.
-Approximately 70 % of our products and services are sourced from Norwegian and European suppliers and business partners, while approximately 20 % is sources from suppliers and business partners from Asian countries.
+Approximately 83 % of our products and services are sourced from Norwegian and European suppliers and business partners, while approximately 14 % is sources from suppliers and business partners from Asian countries.

-3.1 Methodology and findings
+3.1 Methodology

 No actual adverse impacts were identified.
 However, potential significant risks for adverse impacts were identified in the suppliers located in China and South Korea (with a high risk of workers and human rights violations) for food/beverage and seafood items in the areas of forced labour, child labour, wages and environment/health/safety because of its geographical and industrial nature and situation.
+We acknowledged that we need more information about those suppliers.

 4.1 Methodology and chosen measures

-The potential risk of adverse impacts on fundamental human rights and decent working conditions identified in section 3 shall be addressed by implementing appropriate measures to cease actual adverse impacts or mitigate significant risks of adverse impact.
+The potential risk of adverse impacts on fundamental human rights and decent working conditions identified in the previous section shall be addressed by implementing appropriate measures to cease actual adverse impacts or mitigate significant risks of adverse impact.
 In the assessment of which measures to implement, we have been considering our connection to the negative impacts and our ability to influence them.

-We have established a contact point for customers, suppliers and the public to contact us with any requests regarding the Norwegian Transparency Act.
+We have a contact point for customers, suppliers and the public to contact us with any requests regarding the Norwegian Transparency Act.
 Such requests can be submitted using the contact form easily available on our website.

-5 Contact
+5 CONTACT

-Bærum, 27/06/2024
+Bærum, 19/06/2025

 On behalf of Miki JFC AS

-The board of directors:
+The board od directors:

-Toshiyuki Ogawa, Chairman
+Toshiyuki Ogawa – Chairman

-Harald Niclas Tøsti, Board member
+Harald Niclas Tøsti – Board member

 General Manager:

-Hitoshi Fukuhara
+Hitoshi Fukuhara – General Manager